Magnitus-/GOG-Flash-Promo-Script/README.md

 - Warning for specific games on promo

-Edit the patterns.txt file to contain the titles of all the games you are interested in (one title per line).
+In the script's directory, create a file called patterns.txt that will contain a unique part of titles for all the games you are interested in (one title per line).

+Example of a patterns.txt file:
+Neverwinter Nights
+Icewind Dale
+Master of Orion
+Master of Magic

 Then, execute the script and select option 2.
 An alarm will be triggered in a browser tab (will play an alarm youtube video) whenever one of the games you are interested in appears on promotion.